RockeTCodes/ethereum-contract-lottery/README.md

 currently this is deployed at Goerli Test Network at address : 0xc62e4AA28E061437a57127ceDe162c6F3006A5B0

-You can intract with the contract here at the given address .
+You can interact with the contract here at the given address .